El Paso, Texas: Television

-El Paso was the largest city in the United States without a PBS television station within the city limits until 1978.
+El Paso was the largest city in the United States without a PBS television station within the city limits until 1978, when KCOS-TV was founded.
 El Paso viewers had to watch channel 22, KRWG, from Las Cruces until 1978.
 In fact, the city had only three English-speaking channels and two Spanish-language channels (channel 2 and channel 5) from Juarez, and cable TV subscribers in the 1970s and 1980s could receive four Los Angeles independent channels: KTLA, KHJ, KTTV and KCOP as well as Spanish-language stations KMEX of Los Angeles and KWEX of San Antonio usually sharing the same cable channel slot.
 Over time, as more television stations signed on, more cable channels were added and those stations added network affiliations, the Los Angeles and San Antonio stations disappeared from the lineup.
 The last to be removed was KTLA in the fall of 2006 as a consequence of the WB-UPN merger into The CW, when KVIA-TV launched a digital subchannel with the network's programming.